 If you’re in the mood for a drama, Creature in the Dark is well written and acted.
 Rhoades does a good job of carrying just about the whole film alone.
 But with very little going on for much of the film’s running time some viewers will become restless.
 Doubly so for anyone expecting a more traditional horror film.|

 Currently, Creature in the Dark is looking for a distributor.
-Hopefully it finds one that will promote it for what it is at let it find its audience.
+Hopefully, it finds one that will promote it for what it is and let it find its audience.
 Because selling it as a horror film will get it a lot of unhappy viewers.